mariusgruenewald/estout/README.md

 # estout
-Latex Wrapper for estimation output.
-Currently supports
+High-quality Latex Wrapper for estimation output obtained in Python.

+This wrapper is made to produce publication-style tables with focus on causal analysis for LaTeX.
+Currently handles simple linear regressions.
+Future Updates likely include more linear estimation techniques as well as predictions done with scikit-learn.